 Check your state’s website for specifics — some states require new residents to take care of business within a certain timeframe.
 For example, if you’re moving to California, you must get a California driver’s license within 10 days of your move.
 Unfortunately, available appointments at the DMV can sometimes run a few weeks out, so it’s best to schedule one before you hit the road.
 While all states are different, it’s worth looking into these requirements earlier than later.

 Moving is stressful, no matter whether you’re relocating from NYC to LA or a couple miles across state lines.
 But simply planning ahead and prepping your car can help you avoid major headaches and hassle.
 If you’re about to take that leap, good luck and try to enjoy the ride!

-Stephanie Braun is a director of Auto Product Management at Esurance, where she is responsible for designing the company’s auto product lines and managing telematics programs like DriveSense Mobile.
+Stephanie Braun is a director of Auto Product Management at Esurance, an ALLSTATE company, where she is responsible for designing the company’s auto product lines and managing telematics programs like DriveSense Mobile.
 Stephanie has 11 years of experience in the industry, focused primarily on product design and launch, pricing, and product innovation.
 To learn more about Esurance’s auto insurance policies, click here.